Unidocs1/sphinx_repo_manager/source/platform/install/aws_operator.rst

 Recommendations
 ===============

-We recommend the following configurations when setting up a AWS EKS cluster for AcceleratXR.
+We recommend the following configurations when setting up a Amazon EKS cluster for AcceleratXR.

 * At least one EKS cluster node
-* Minimum EC2 `t3.medium` instance size for AWS EKS nodes
+* Minimum EC2 `t3.medium` instance size for Amazon EKS nodes
 * Elastic IP for public load balancer
 * Private S3 bucket for database backup storage

 Subscribe to AcceleratXR
 ========================

-Before you can deploy AcceleratXR to AWS EKS you need to Subscribe to the AcceleratXR platform on the AWS Marketplace.
+Before you can deploy AcceleratXR to Amazon EKS you need to Subscribe to the AcceleratXR platform on the AWS Marketplace.

 1. Navigate to https://aws.amazon.com/marketplace/pp/prodview-anpdwpjanxl4s
 2. Click the *Continue to Subscribe* button